takahe-linux/pkgs/docs/roadmap.md

 I should also run namcap on the remaining packages, and fix any warnings...

+We don't consistently use groups - either conform to Arch's set of groups, or don't bother using them (we currently use meta-packages instead).

 Otherwise, grep for TODO's in the PKGBUILDs.